zzmasoud/ZZComposableInput/README.md

 - Description: String?

 ##### Primary Course:
-1. The popup is presented.
-2. The "save" UI element is disabled.
-3. The text field is first responder.
-4. User enters a text as title.
+1. User enters a text.
-5. The "save" UI element becomes enabled.
-6. User tap return and enters description
+2. User enters return and continue typing.
-7. On excuting "send" command, the module delivers above data.
+3. On excuting "send" command, the module delivers above data.

 #### Load Selectable Items From Cache Use Case